 Keep reading to learn about each family’s situation and to watch the Spent documentary about payday loans, debt, and how our financial system is failing people.

-This weekend, I finally had the chance to watch Spent: Looking For Change and have to say that I really liked it.
+This weekend, I finally had the chance to watch Spent: Looking For Change and I have to say it was really eye opening.

 Since we use banks and credit cards on a daily basis, we take for granted how those services make our lives easier.
 Regardless of what we might think about our financial system, the fact remains that if we don’t have credit in the United States we are going to have a hard time getting a loan when we need one.

 And it is not just about getting a loan.
 Due to the lack of credit or having bad credit, some people are not even able to open a bank account.
 They have to go to check cashing places in order to cash their paychecks – for a fee of course.

 Spent also shows how easy it is for struggling families to get trapped in the cycle of payday loans.
 Payday loans are small loans that you are supposed to pay back when you receive your paycheck.

 People who are struggling to make ends meet sometimes think that payday loans are the answer to their problem.
 Payday loans might help them at the moment, but they soon find out that those loans are more detrimental than helpful.
 But Spent is not just a payday loan documentary, it delves into how certain circumstances can change the financial lives of regular hard working people like you and me.

 Spent: Looking for Change is available on YouTube and is only 40 minutes long.
 I highly recommend you watch it if you have the time.
 You can watch the whole movie below.

 Watch the documentary: